Jones Point (Virginia)

 Jones Point is a geographic point on the Potomac River within the city of Alexandria, Virginia, United States.
 The Jones Point Light and Jones Point Park are located at the point, which is immediately North of the confluence of Hunting Creek and the Potomac River.

+History

 The 1791–1792 survey of the original boundaries of the District of Columbia began at a spot that was then at the tip of a cape at the Point.
-The south cornerstone from the boundary survey remains in a seawall several yards south of the lighthouse (see: History of Washington, D.C. and Boundary markers of the original District of Columbia).
+The south cornerstone from the boundary survey remains in a seawall several yards south of the lighthouse (see: History of Washington, D.C., and Boundary markers of the original District of Columbia).

+During World War I, Jones Point was home to a private shipyard owned by the Virginia Shipbuilding Corporation that was intended to produce cargo ships for the war effort.
+However, the first ship produced at the yard, SS Gunston Hall, was not completed until after the war's end.
+The shipyard was idled in 1921 following accusations of fraud against the owners and most equipment was auctioned off in 1922.
+In 1923, the property was leased to the Western Marine and Salvage Company to dismantle surplus wood ships.
+After that company relocated to Maryland, the remaining property at the shipyard was auctioned off in 1928 and the former shipyard facilities were largely demolished.

+Description

 The Woodrow Wilson Bridge crosses the park, most of which is under the jurisdiction of the National Park Service.
 The Mount Vernon Trail travels through the park.

-The City of Alexandria had hosted many anniversary celebrations, starting in the 1980s, centered around its anniversary on July 10th, at Jones Point, including its 250th in 1999, and often featuring a fireworks display.
+The City of Alexandria had hosted many anniversary celebrations, starting in the 1980s, centered around its anniversary on July 10, at Jones Point, including its 250th in 1999, and often featuring a fireworks display.
 Beginning in 2002, they have been largely held at Oronoco Bay Park, located further north along the Potomac.